Self-enrollment for OnQ is now closed and deadlines for Contracts and Proposals are past. You can contact advising for help with capstone choices.

 - Summarize the key ideas of their independent project via an oral or poster presentation.

-- Prof. Parvin Mousavi, Goodwin 729, pmousavi “replace = at” cs dot queensu dot ca
+- Prof. Parvin Mousavi, pmousavi “replace = at” cs then queensu then ca

 - Faculty members send me project descriptions and they are posted on this website.